Canonical Quantization of the U(1) Gauge Field in the Rindler Coordinates: The equal-time canonical quantization of the U(1) gauge field in the Rindler coordinates

-In this section, formulating the canonical commutation relations (CCR) of the U(1) gauge field in the FRW and RRW, it is shown that the coefficients of each mode of the U(1) gauge field in each region have physical meaning as creation/annihilation operators.
+In this section, formulating the equal-time canonical commutation relations (referred to as CCR in what follows, omitting the term ``equal-time'') of the U(1) gauge field in the FRW and RRW, it is shown that the coefficients of each mode of the U(1) gauge field in each region have physical meaning as creation/annihilation operators.
 Since we have explicitly obtained the mode-expanded solution of the U(1) gauge field in the FRW and RRW including the normalization constants as seen in (\ref{ba54nwy}), (\ref{b543es}), (\ref{ly3es}) and (\ref{4rwerh}), we can formulate the CCR without ambiguity or speculation.
 Then, by proceeding with calculation following the definition, we can obtain the results (\ref{aredv}) and (\ref{roere}).

 \begin{flushleft} \textrm{\underline{\bf The CCR in the FRW:}} \end{flushleft} Let us formulate the CCR of the fields in $\tilde{{\cal L}}^{(R)}_{\rm U(1)}$ in (\ref{etsiph}) in the FRW as follows: